LavenderLemonade/about-me/readme.md

 When I'm not ruining my eyes staring at a code editor, you'll most likely find me ruining my eyes staring at a YouTube video or a video game.
 These days you'll also find me painting models of all sizes, from Warhammer to Gunpla, collecting and playing board games, reading fantasy and sci-fi novels, collecting manga, cooking korean dishes, and just trying to do too much at once.

+### What've I cooked most recently?

+Tteokbokki.
+Honestly love this, especially the spiciness of it. :D